Boeing names CFO to manage new group overseeing key operations

-WASHINGTON, April 21 (Reuters) - Boeing said on Tuesday it was naming chief financial officer Greg Smith to oversee a newly formed group that will consolidate several important operational areas.
+WASHINGTON (Reuters) - Boeing (BA.N) said on Tuesday it was naming chief financial officer Greg Smith to oversee a newly formed group that will consolidate several important operational areas.

 Smith will oversee enterprise operations, finance and strategy and will oversee manufacturing, supply chain and operations, finance, enterprise performance, strategy, enterprise services and administration.